hotosm/fmtm/docs/manuals/project-managers.md

     ![image](https://github.com/user-attachments/assets/8df7c0fc-9a14-4d2d-bfdf-9fb8d9e92b89)

-5. The final step is task splitting which can be performed on three different ways. you can split the task on square of size you want.
+### 5. Task splitting

+    - Option 1: Split project into squares.
+    - Option 2: Use the project area created as the task areas.
+      This could be a single task, or multiple task areas if uploaded.
-    - The second option is to choose area as task where you can use single polygon as a task.
-And the task splitting algorithm which splits the tasks with average number of features which is provided by project creator.
+    - Option 3: The task splitting algorithm which splits the tasks with average number of features which is provided by project creator.
       - The task splitting may take few seconds to few minutes considering the feature count and size of AOI.
 Click on "Submit" to create project.

     ![image](https://github.com/user-attachments/assets/7eeaf7ed-c13d-4444-aeeb-d71aed4fee8e)